2001 Sarawak state election

 The eighth Sarawak state election was held on Thursday, 27 September 2001 with nomination date on Tuesday, 18 September 2001.
 The state assembly was supposed to be expired on 18 November 2001 but it was dissolved by the governor of Sarawak 2 months earlier on 3 September 2001.

-The election saw 815,932 citizens eligible to vote but only 67.01% of the total voters or 546,285 voters had turned up to vote in this election.
+The election saw 815,932 citizens eligible to vote but only 67.02% of the total voters or 546,851 voters had turned up to vote in this election.

 There were 171 candidates pursuing for 62 state seats in Sarawak.
 Sarawak Barisan Nasional (National Front) won 60 out of 62 seats while the remaining two seats were won by Democratic Action Party (DAP) and independent respectively.

 Results

+Summary

+The above registered voter count represents total electorate of contested constituencies.
+Total electorate for Sarawak 2001 is 868487 where this includes 4 uncontested seats.
+The invalid vote count includes 7073 Rejected Votes and 2695 Unreturned Ballots'.